Conimbad/imageBrowser/README.md

 # Image Browser
-This project was created with pixabay API you can access to the page https://pixabay.com just create you account and get you key to build you own app.
+This project was created with pixabay API you can access to the page https://pixabay.com just create your account and get your key to build your own app.

 This app uses React.
 ## Getting Bootstrap